zainaalq/git-intro-harjoitus/git-basics.md

 ### Tagging

-Tags are used to mark important points in the history of a project, such as software releases or significant milestones.
-Unlike branches, which can move as new commits are added, tags are static and provide a way to uniquely identify and reference specific commits.
+_Tags_ are used to mark important points in the history of a project, such as software releases or significant milestones.
+Unlike _branches_, which can move as new _commits_ are added, _tags_ are static and provide a way to uniquely identify and reference specific commits.

 Creating a tag: